-- Installing the G-vTAP OVS Agent from an Ubuntu/Debian Package - Installing the G-vTAP OVS Agents for OVS Mirroring
+- Install the G-vTAP OVS Agent from an Ubuntu/Debian Package - Installing the G-vTAP OVS Agent from an RPM package

-Installing the G-vTAP OVS Agent from an Ubuntu/Debian Package
+Install the G-vTAP OVS Agent from an Ubuntu/Debian Package

 To install from a Debian package:

 - 1. Download the latest version of G-vTAP OVS Agent Debian (.deb) package from the Gigamon Customer Portal. - 2.
 Copy this package to OpenStack compute nodes.
 Install the package with root privileges, for example: